Quantum-OCS/QuOCS/docsource/chapters/feature_list.md

 	-  `"dsm_algorithm_name"`: for the search algorithm (currently `"NelderMead"`and `"CMAES"`)
 	- `"is_adaptive"`: to make use of the adaptive version of Nelder Mead (no effect or CMA-ES)
 * `"stopping_criteria"`: Determines when a direct search is cancelled to proceed with the next SI (if the optimization is run within an enclosing algorithm) or when to stop the direct search
-	- `"FoM_goal"`: this cancels the optimization cepmletely (also any enclosing algorithm line dCRAB) since we have reached our goal.
 	- `"max_eval"`: maximum evaluations within a direct search, i.e. a sub-iteration for dCRAB
 	- `"time_lim"`: maximum time spent in a direct search, i.e. a sub-iteration for dCRAB
 	- `"xatol"`: criterion to cancel a direct search based on the simplex size (for Nelder Mead) or equivalent for e.g. CMA-ES